amaterasu-uwu-xd/qrosity/README.md

 ```bash
 qrosity batch data.json
 ```

+All the options available in the CLI are also available in batch processing.

 > [!CAUTION]
 > The batch processing feature is still in development, major changes may occur.